SmritiGoyal/ctr-prediction-pipeline/docs/methodology.md

 1. **Random splits leak future patterns.** A random train/test split would give the model information about future user behavior. **Solution:** time-based split — the 20% latest dates form the validation set.
 2. **Target encoding leaks labels.** If we compute the per-category CTR on the full dataset and then use it as a feature, the validation/test rows contributed to their own labels. **Solution:** CTR maps are learned only on the training split.
 Unseen categories fall back to the global training CTR.
-3. **Rare-value bucketing leaks distribution.** If we decide which values are "rare" based on the full dataset, the validation set influences which values get bucketed. **Solution:** The rare-value sets are learned only on training.
-Validation/test apply the same bucket assignments without re-learning.
+3. **Rare-value bucketing leaks distribution.** If we decide which values are "rare" based on the full dataset, the validation set influences which values get bucketed. **Note:** In the current pipeline, rare-value sets are learned on the full pre-split training CSV (Section C, before the time-based split in Section D).
+Because the threshold is count-based only — no click labels are involved — the practical impact is negligible.
+CTR maps and frequency maps, which do use click labels, are correctly learned on `train_df` only (post-split, Section E).
 4. **Calibration leaks target moments.** If we calibrate test predictions to have the same mean as the validation set, we're using validation labels to shift test predictions. **Solution:** Test predictions are calibrated using the training-set CTR as the target mean.

 All four leakage risks are handled by the `LearnedEncoders` dataclass, which bundles every train-fit encoder and is reapplied identically to validation, test, and the retrain sample.

 ### 2.3 Time-based split rationale

 The training set uses the earliest 80% of unique dates; the validation set uses the latest 20%.
+On the Avazu dataset, which spans 9 unique dates, this means 7 dates in training and 2 in validation (~75/25 by row count, since the final dates carry more impressions).
 This means the model's validation log-loss is a realistic estimate of how it would perform on the *next batch* of impressions — exactly what matters for a production CTR system.

 A random split would inflate validation scores by ~5-10% in log-loss terms (based on a sanity check during development).
 The time-based split is more honest.